-The Study Sponsor will assess the AEs and may upgrade the Investigator's assessment of seriousness and/or causality.
-The Study Sponsor will notify the Investigator of any AEs that is upgraded from nonserious to serious or from unrelated to related.
+The study sponsor will assess the AEs and may upgrade the investigator's assessment of seriousness and/or causality.
+The study sponsor will notify the investigator of any AEs that are upgraded from nonserious to serious or from unrelated to related.